Tuscarora people: Tuscarora descendants in Oklahoma

 Some Tuscarora descendants are part of the Seneca–Cayuga Nation headquartered in Oklahoma.
-They are primarily descendants of Tuscarora groups absorbed in the early decades of the 19th century in Ohio by relocated Iroquois, Seneca, and Cayuga bands from New York.
-They became known as Mingo, while in the Midwest, coalescing as a group in Ohio.
-The Mingo were later forced in Indian removals to Indian Territory in present-day Kansas, and lastly, in Oklahoma.
+They are primarily descendants of Tuscarora groups absorbed in the early decades of the 19th century in Ohio by Senecas and Cayugas who also lived in the region.
+They became known to Europeans as Mingos, while in the Midwest, coalescing as a single group in Ohio after isolation from the League due to Sullivan's Expedition.
+They were later forced in Indian removals to Indian Territory in present-day Kansas, and lastly, in Oklahoma.
 In 1937, descendants reorganized and were federally recognized as the Seneca-Cayuga Tribe of Oklahoma.
 The nation occupies territory in the northeast corner of the former Indian Territory.

 Unrecognized groups in North Carolina

 Numerous unrecognized tribes in North Carolina claim Tuscarora descent.
 Beginning in the late 20th century, they have organized and reformed in various configurations.
 None have state recognition or federal recognition.